Baptistemontan/leptos_i18n/examples/workspace/README.md

 # Counter Example

-This example showcase how you can interpolate a variable in your translations and switch locale without loosing state.
+This example showcase one way to setup the library in a workspace environment.

 ## How to run